+This little trick is one of my favorite group poses!
 Have someone from the front get their camera out and take a group selfie.
-The selfie group pose is so much fun and a great way to get everyone squeezed in close together and making happy faces.
+The selfie group pose is fun and a great way to get everyone squeezed in close together while making happy faces.
 Go ahead and capture the whole thing.
-Can you imagine your clients looking back in 10 years and seeing what kind of phone they were using for selfies?
-These details have the power to make the best memories!
+Can you imagine your clients looking back at these portraits in 10 years and seeing what kind of phone they were using for selfies?
+These details have the power to create the best memories!

 The Switcheroo Prompt

 Now is a great time to start mixing things up and let your group get some air, so bring on the Switcheroo!
-Prompt everyone that you’re going to count to 3 and say GO.
+For this unposed photography prompt, warn everyone that you’re going to count to 3 and say GO.
 When you say GO, everybody should switch places very fast.
 Remind them that if they don’t see the camera, then the camera doesn’t see them!
 You are guaranteed genuine smiles here, and it will liven up the party!
 If you have grandparents in your group, place them in the center of the frame and tell them that everybody switches places, except for them.
 They have earned the right to stay in the middle and be the stars of the show!

 Let’s Play Group Telephone